Accessibility Statement for the Buckinghamshire Family Information Service Website

 We don’t plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 This website was last tested in August 2019.
-The test was carried out by the Buckinghamshire Family Information Service Digital Team within Buckinghamshire County Council.
+The test was carried out by the Buckinghamshire Family Information Service Digital Team within Buckinghamshire Council.

 We used a combination of methods to test the accessibility of our website: